alexioualex9/Pose-Aware-Multimodal-Automatic-Tagging-on-Greek-Traditional-Music/README.md

 ### Train dance-scene detector

 The following script can be used to fine-tune the dance-scene detection model.
+In order to do so, code uses clips of 1 sec.

 ```bash
 python detect_dance_scenes/train_dance_detector.py \